tMEM - Energy monitor with Modbus interface

 Serial (over USB; 115200 baud)

-tMEM is an energy monitor intended for data collection and automation in electrical installations.
-It does not have MIB certificates, which are characteristic of energy meters.
-Therefore, it cannot be used for energy billing.
+tMEM is an energy monitor designed for measurement and automation applications in electrical installations.
+The device does not have MIB certification, which is required for energy meters intended for billing purposes.
+Therefore, it cannot be used for billing purposes.

 Out of the box, the tMEM is pre-configured with: